slugbucket/book-a-commission/README.md

 ** ActivityCommission
 This defines the activity profile for a customer commission
- - commission_type - the commission_type
+ - commission_id - a reference to the commission being worked on
  - min_slot_separation - the gap in the schedule between slots
  - number_of_slots - the number of slots required to complete the activity